bettercallshao/kwt/README.md

 See a list of commands by running `kut h`.
 ```
 NAME:
-   kut - run a kut executer.
+   kut - Run commands easily.

 USAGE:
    kut [global options] command [command options] [arguments...]

 VERSION:
-   v0.4.11-20201115140037
+   v0.5.2-20201123005537

 COMMANDS:
-   start, s           starts executor for a menu
+   start, s           Starts executor for a menu
-   ingest, i          ingests menu locally from a source
+   ingest, i          Ingests menu locally from a source
    developer-demo, d  Developer commands for demo
    python-demo, p     Python commands for demo
    help, h            Shows a list of commands or help for one command